mossivy/microbio/README.md

 - **nerdtree:** For file system navigation within Vim.
 - **fzf:** For fuzzy finding files and notes.
 - **flashcard-cli:** For active recall with simple text files.
-- **jp2a:** To view images as ASCII art in the terminal.
 - **asciiflow:** For creating ASCII diagrams.
+- **viu + kitty**: For viewing images in the terminal

 ---

 # SCRIPT USAGE

-#Glossary Setup add to .vimrc so :UpdateGlossary can be run
+# Glossary Setup add to .vimrc so :UpdateGlossary can be run
 command!
 UpdateGlossary :!bash /PATH/scripts/update_glossary.sh

-#In Vim:    :source ~/.vimrc
+# In Vim:    :source ~/.vimrc
 source ~/PATH/config/vim/link_to_topic.vim
-#For autolinking to glossary add this to .vimrc and then reload
+# For autolinking to glossary add this to .vimrc and then reload
 usage: <leader>lt
-#For selecting == subsection == and creating glossary term
+# For selecting == subsection == and creating glossary term
 usage: <leader>et
+# For surrounding visual section with [ [ ] ] for linking
+usage: <leader>[

 # Generate today's plan (assignments + reviews)
-python study_suite.py --plan-file plans/microbiology.yaml
+python3 scripts/glossary_planner.py

-# Generate in vimwiki format
+# Generate metadata for terms/topics in glossary
-python study_suite.py --plan-file plans/microbiology.yaml --wiki

-# Mark something as reviewed
-python study_suite.py --mark-reviewed identification_classification.wiki "Culture Characteristics"

-# Check review status
-python study_suite.py --status
----
+python3 scripts/glossary_study_manager.py generate

-## Daily Workflow Example
+# Daily Workflow Example

 1.  **Start your session:** Open a terminal in the project directory.
 2.  **Generate your plan:** Run `study-wiki`.
 This will create a checklist in `vimwiki` for today and open it.